makub05/My-Portfolio/README.md

 # ABOUT ME
 Hi, my name is Marta.
 I am a junior software tester who would like to develop further towards automation testing.
 Currently I am expanding my software testing skills with knowledge about HTML, CSS, JavaScript and Cypress testing.
-Here I would like to share more information about my sklis and show projects created so far by me.
+Here I would like to share more information about my skllis and show projects created so far by me.

 # WHAT I KNOW